Wednesday 5 February 1941

 The Italians, abandoning Benghazi, scuttle 2532 ton freighter Snia Amba in the Harbour.
 It sinks in shallow water and later is refloated.

-The Italians send a major convoy of four large troop transports from Naples bound for Tripoli.
+The Italians send a major convoy of four large troop transport ships from Naples bound for Tripoli.

 Applied Science: General Walter Dornberger, an artillery officer who has been working closely with Wernher von Braun, is told to focus on research and development of rockets, not production.
 This is a sign of extreme confidence by Hitler that the Reich is not in any jeopardy.
 Neither the V-1 flying bomb nor the V-2 ballistic missile is ready for production yet anyway.